Do you have additional questions about the Women in Science evening? Check out the FAQs below or contact email@example.com.

 - I wasn't selected to attend from the lottery draw.
 Can I be added to the waitlist?

-Participant who registered and weren't initially selected to attend the Women in Science evening will automatically be added to the waitlist.
-You will contact you directly if space becomes available.
+Participant who registered and weren't initially selected to attend the Women in Science evening will be automatically added to the waitlist.
+We will contact you directly if space becomes available.

 To be added to the waitlist after the initial registration period, contact firstname.lastname@example.org.